Lola Granola

+Appearances

 She did not appear in Outland; however, Lola made her first appearance in Opus on August 12, 2007.
 On August 26, 2007, it is implied that she is Steve Dallas' girlfriend.

 The August 26, 2007 and September 2, 2007 Opus comic strips featuring Lola Granola were withheld from newspapers across America after The Washington Post deemed the comic strips as being too controversial.
 In the August 26 strip, Lola tells Steve Dallas that she has become a "radical Islamist", which is the "hot new fad on the planet," and that she prefers to be called "Fatima Struggle."
 She then insinuates at the end of the strip that Steve will not get any sex, "God willing."
 The September 2 strip has Steve telling Lola to wear a yellow polka-dot bikini, but instead she appears at the end of the comic strip wearing a Burqini.

 The Christmas 2017 run of the renewed Bloom County, beginning with the December 21st strip, finds Steve receiving a summons to the hospital room of a despondent Lola after an apparent attempted suicide.
 The janitor Frank brings Lola, Steve and an aged patient, Mrs Dumont, to the Canadian wilderness in a helicopter to see the Northern Lights.